ctrlnullexe/SQL-End-to-End-Project/(2) Exploratory Data Analysis/README.md

 \---

 Each folder contains SQL queries and notes for that type of analysis.
 Some queries are short.
-The focus is **insights, not volume**.
+The focus is insights, not volume.

 ---